rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon/index.template.markdown

 ---
-title: Arrow can hit balloon
+title: Arrow can hit balloon and score point
 date: 2023-05-06
 tags: agdpp,draft
 agdpp: true
 ---

-We have two stories left before we think we have a first version of a balloon shooter game:
+We have two stories left before we think we have a first, minimal version of a balloon shooter game:

 * Arrow can hit balloon
 * Point is given for hit

-In this episode we will work on making an arrow hit a balloon.
+In this episode we will work on both of them.
+We will start with collision detection between arrow and balloon.

-## Acceptance criteria

-What do we mean by arrow can hit balloon?

-* balloon disappears after hit?

-## The test
+## Clarify behavior with test

+To clarify what we mean by arrow can hit balloon, we want to write a test first that shows the lacking behavior.
+Then implement the thing.
+So we use the test both as a design tool to figure out what we are actually going to implement and as a testing tool to verify that behavior.

 Our game scene object currently inits like this: